 I used to love decorating with red and lately, I’m leaning more towards the green/blue family.
 Well, I’ve always been into green, obviously, but blue is a newer color for me.

-I’ve decided the red chairs and curtains aren’t making the move with us.
-I have a lot of feelings about the move, but getting to start decorating a blank slate of a house is definitely a big plus!
-I’ve been decluttering like crazy lately, and we’re not bringing anything with us that we’re just feeling kinda ‘eh’ about.
-Moving is enough work, no need to bring stuff you don’t love.
+I’ve decided the red chairs and curtains have gotta go.
+Getting to decorate the rental house, aka a blank slate of a house, is definitely a big plus!
+I’ve been decluttering like crazy, and we’re just feeling kinda ‘eh’ about.
+Too much work.

-We never got around to getting a new TV stand and/or mounting the TV in this room, so that’s definitely on the to-do list for when we get back.
-(If you missed it, read Saturday’s post to catch up on all this moving chatter!)
+We never got around to getting a new TV stand and/or mounting the TV in this room, so that’s definitely on the future to-do list.

 Our little pig just looks so festive with the shamrock sunglasses, doesn’t he?! (she?
 I don’t know.)